msyamkumar/cs220-f21-projects/p7/README.md

 Now let us do something more interesting with our data!

-### #Q17: What is the estimated ratio of people who have received exactly one dose to people who have received two doses in each country, as of '10/16/2021'?
+### #Q17: What is the estimated ratio of people who have been partly vaccinated to people who have been fully vaccinated in each country, as of '10/16/2021'?

 **Note:** Your answer should be a **dict** mapping each country to the ratio.
 If the ratio cannot be computed for some country due to missing data, the value of that country should be `None`.
 It is recommended that you use the data structure `vaccination_stats` to extract all the data you need for this question.

-**Hint:** The `people_fully_vaccinated` column contains data about the number of people who have received two doses.
-The `people_vaccinated` column contains data about the number of people who have received **at least** one dose (i.e. either one or two doses) of the vaccine.
+**Hint:** The `people_fully_vaccinated` column contains data about the number of people who have been fully vaccinated.
+The `people_vaccinated` column contains the sum of the number of people who have been fully vaccinated, and the number of people who are partially vaccinated.

-### #Q18: Which country has the lowest estimated ratio of people who have received exactly one dose to people who have received two doses, as of '10/16/2021'?
+### #Q18: Which country has the lowest estimated ratio of people who are partly vaccinated to people who are fully vaccinated, as of '10/16/2021'?

 ### #Q19: Which country is estimated to have administered the most vaccines per capita, as of '10/14/2021'?